 Planning the Funeral Liturgies

 The parish priest will assist the family with the liturgical preparations.
 Most often these preparations involve having the family visit the Parish Office.
-During this meeting, you will receive a folder of materials to assist you in making the liturgical arrangements.
-Only hymns may be played during the funeral Mass.
+During this meeting, we will assist you in making the liturgical arrangements and answer your questions about the funeral.
+Please remember that only hymns may be played during the funeral Mass.

 Words of Remembrance (Eulogies)